HCF RESEARCH FOUNDATION YEAR IN REVIEW 2019 MESSAGE FROM THE CHAIR

-Our joint scholarship program with the RACGP also engaged two more GP researchers in 2018:
+Our joint scholarship program with the RACGP has recently provided scholarships to three additional GP researchers:

 Chair, HCF Research Foundation